lindsaymarkward/awswordpress/README.md

-Vagrant for running WordPress on AWS
+# Vagrant for running WordPress on AWS

-This Vagrantfile and provisioning script sets up a web server running a current version of WordPress on AWS.
+This Vagrantfile and provisioning script set up an AWS EC2 instance as a web server running a current version of WordPress.
-The assumption is that you'll replace the site with one that you develop locally (e.g. using wordmove).
+The use-case is that you will replace the site with one that you develop locally (e.g. using Wordmove).

 Instructions
 ============